ThomasWeinert/carica-io/README.md

 *Carica\Io* provides the classes for event based programming and a simple web server.
 It defines interfaces for hardware control (Pin, ShiftOut, ...).
-[Carica Firmata](https://github.com/ThomasWeinert/carica-firmata) is an client library for the Firmata protocol it allows to control
+[Carica Firmata](https://github.com/ThomasWeinert/carica-firmata) is a client library for the Firmata protocol it allows to control
-Arduino boards over a serial or a network connection. *Carica\GPIO* implements GPIO into PHP using the file system or the WiringPI library for the Raspberry PI.
+Arduino boards over a serial or a network connection.
+[Carica\GPIO](https://github.com/ThomasWeinert/carica-gpio) implements GPIO into PHP using the file system or the WiringPI library for the Raspberry PI.

-*Carica\Chip* implements classes for hardware objects.
+[Carica\Chip](https://github.com/ThomasWeinert/carica-chip) implements classes for hardware objects.
 Like a LED, a RGB-LED, a Servo,...

 Usage
 -----